To inquire about this program:

 Bachelor of Arts in Media Communication - Four Year Plan

-The sales sequence is for those who enjoy selling time and space on the vast range of media available and/or designing promotional events and material.
-Students in this sequence learn proper sales techniques as well as the skills to write, produce and direct commercials or other promotional material.
+Students interested in the sales and promotional events aspects of media communication learn proper sales techniques as well as the skills to write, produce and direct commercials or other promotional material.
 Many sales people have to be able to produce the content after they sell the advertisements to clients.
-Our program prepares you for that.

-Overall, Media Communication will prepare you for a range of career options.
-Whether you are interested in on-air or behind the camera, you will be prepared for the broad range of job options now available in the media world.
+Overall, the Media Communication major prepares students for a range of career options; on-air or behind the camera, students will be prepared for the broad range of job options now available in the media world.

 Many companies and organizations and many jobs need people with the ability to write, produce, edit and direct content in a range of media.
-Whether it be in-house, online or on the air, a minor in MCOM can open doors to applicants in many fields.
+Whether it be in-house, online or on the air, a minor in MCOM opens doors for applicants in many fields.
 For people in education, understanding how the media works and the effects it may have on young people through our study of media literacy may allow teachers to understand the world of their students on a unique level.

 Students with a Minor in Media Communications take 21 hours of coursework including Introduction to Media, Writing for Digital Media, Multi-camera Production, Digital Editing, Media Law and Fundamentals of Acting.